 To survive and thrive, the B2B model must reinvent the supply chain.
 There are already examples of leaders around the world activating new measures to solidify and develop a robust "value chain" as they call it.
 The new supply chain comprises the following characteristics...

-- New technology is being applied to improve the transparency across all stages of manufacturing and logistics.
+- New technology is being applied to improve transparency across all stages of manufacturing and logistics.

-- “Dynamic modelling” is being introduce – they application of new tools and technology to evaluate risks in global health, geo political climate, exchange rates, and economic prosperity.
+- “Dynamic modelling” is introduced – the application of new tools and technology to evaluate risks in global health, geopolitical climate, exchange rates, and economic prosperity.

 - The creation of “Plan B” supply chains such as partnering with 3PL’s.

 They product curator specialist is the B2B model.
 This business type holds the "curation IP" which has now become far more valuable.
 To remain strategically relevant to retailers, and to avoid the "commodity trap", this act of "curation" must remain a high priority.

 Today's consumer demands retailers to do a better job of product curation.
 Where in the old days, consumers wanted choice, today they want to only see the best choices based on their buying intent.

 For example, instead of seeing 1,000 pairs of jeans to choose from (which is what happens when women search for jeans on Macy's), they want to see the best 20 jeans or less for them.
 This is supported by Google's own research where they have seen significant lifts in keyword searches where "best" is now being included: "the best electric toothbrush".

 If curation is what consumers want, and the B2B business controls both product selection, the product story, AND the supply chain, they essentially control competitive advantage.
 With this in mind, it makes sense to go direct and service the consumer.

 Going direct also improves the curation strategy due to the business having a direct connection with the end consumer.
 If “listening” disciplines are in place, curation will evolve as consumers needs evolve.